{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Search for high-performing employees willing to advance

-• Begin and evaluate employee training toward the position
+• Begin and evaluate employee training for the position

-Depending on the basis of the employee development plan, it may be beneficial for employers to isolate employee development.
+Depending on the employee, it may be beneficial for employers to isolate employee development based on their role or skillset.

-Individual plans can be used for many of the employee development strategies from upskilling to succession planning.
-Focusing on developing a single employee at a time to prepare them for a new position can have a positive impact on the employee and the surrounding company culture such as:
+Personalized plans can even enhance employee upskilling and succession planning efforts.
+Focusing on developing a single employee at a time to prepare them for a new position can have a positive impact on the employee and the surrounding company culture, such as:

 • Improved employee engagement and retention